aws/aws-iot-device-sdk-embedded-C/README.md

 #### Configuring the S3 demos

+####  Configure S3 Upload and Multithreaded Download HTTP Demos:
-You can pass the following configuration settings as command line options in order to run the S3 demos.
+You can pass the following configuration settings as command line options in order to run the S3 upload and mutithreaded download demos.
 Make sure to run the following command in the root directory of the C SDK:

 ```sh
 cmake -S. -Bbuild -DS3_PRESIGNED_GET_URL="s3-get-url" -DS3_PRESIGNED_PUT_URL="s3-put-url"